 Choose the DIY express bus if you are comfortable reading schedules, you mainly want to visit Churaumi Aquarium, and you do not mind spending a large part of the day in transit.

-Choose a guided bus tour if you want to make the most of one day in northern Okinawa without managing bus transfers.
-For many first-time visitors without a car, this is the easiest way to combine Churaumi Aquarium with places such as Kouri Island, Cape Manzamo, and American Village.
+Choose a private guided tour if you want to make the most of one day in northern Okinawa without managing bus transfers.
+For many first-time visitors without a car, this is the easiest way to combine Churaumi Aquarium with places such as Kouri Island, Cape Manzamo, and other scenic stops.

 Should You Rent a Car for One Day?